 A number of options have been considered and the decision has been made to create a ‘split storage’ solution during this period of work.
 The Historic Collections have been divided up with a small selection of material being kept at an alternate site in Blackpool for the purpose of supporting the delivery of Showtown, the museum of Fun and Entertainment.
 The rest of the collections are being placed in deep storage outside of Blackpool and will be inaccessible.

 While most of the collections are going to be unavailable, we have kept available the historic Blackpool Newspapers on microfilm for consultation as there is a high demand for access.
-These will be available to view one day a week by appointment.
-More information will be forthcoming on this once the service has moved to its temporary location.
+These are now available to view one day a week by appointment.
+We are also offering a limited free remote enquiry service.

 Please see the update at the top of the page for more information.